simon-ritchie/apysc/docs_src/source/string.md

 # String

-This page will explain the `String` class.
+This page explains the `String` class.

-Before reading on, maybe it is useful to read the following page:
+Before reading on, maybe it is helpful to read the following page:

 - [Why not using the Python built-in data type in the apysc library?](why_not_using_python_builtin_data_type.md)